- Evening Classes

 Learning a language is also ideal preparation for spending time studying abroad or travelling overseas, whether as part of your degree or independently.

-If your degree is based within the Faculty of Arts and Sciences, you may have the opportunity to study an optional 20-credit language module in Arabic, French, German, Spanish or Mandarin in each year of your degree, subject to timetabling requirements and approval.
+If your degree is based within the Faculty of Arts and Sciences, you may have the opportunity to study an optional 20-credit language module in Arabic, French, German, Italian, Spanish or Mandarin in each year of your degree, subject to timetabling requirements and approval.
 The modules run for 24 weeks across the autumn and spring semesters, comprising one two-hour class per week plus independent study.

 The modules will help you to enhance and refine your skills in reading, writing, speaking and listening in the target language, in an interactive and communicative manner, using authentic materials.
 You will be encouraged to reflect on your own learning needs when faced with the target language and to explore the strategies required to make progress.